LYNDSAY WRENSEN, Ph.D., ABD

 assisting the Human Resources Director with a variety of HR related projects (i.e., career development programs, compensation projects, HR procedures projects, Six Sigma Projects, etc.).
 I also served as a graduate assistant during this time, where I developed and oversaw the Introduction to Psychology grade book, graded all examinations, and delegated responsibility to other graduate students.
 During the summer, I also worked as a research assistant in another academic department interviewing reporters, conducting analyses, and writing papers for conferences related to a specific research project.

 I began volunteering with an NGO based in Florida rescuing victims.
 I moved into leadership positions with two partner organizations, where I served as their International Director of Victim Services, still serving in a volunteer capacity.
 I later put on a non-profit on hold while working in the mental health arena and began speaking on the topic at various conferences, which eventually led to being hired as an Executive Director of a Managed Organization for an International Ministry with a passion for the cause.
 My primary goal was to connect providers of refuge, restoration, and reintegration for survivors at a national level.
-Although funding was lost immediately before the launch of the project and I have since worked in the field, I still consider myself an advocate against the perversion of human trafficking.
-I have a passion for social justice and feel strongly about the topic.
+Although funding was lost immediately before the launch of the project and I have since worked in the field, I still consider myself an advocate against the perversion of human trafficking and sit on several boards.
+I have a passion for social justice and feel strongly about the topic and serve as a Spokesperson for The Tru Grit Foundation.
 Please click here for more information on my personal story related to human trafficking and why I went into this arena.